Argentina–Chile relations: Military integration

-Since the 1990s, both militaries began a close defense cooperation and friendship policy.
+Since the 1990s, both militaries have begun a close defense cooperation and friendship policy.
 In September 1991 they signed together with Brazil, the Mendoza Declaration, which commits signatories not to use, develop, produce, acquire, stock, or transfer —directly or indirectly— chemical or biological weapons.

 Joint exercises were established on an annual basis in the three armed forces alternately in Argentina and Chile territory.
 An example of such maneuvers is the Patrulla Antártica Naval Combinada (Joint Antarctic Naval Patrol) performed by both Navies to guarantee safety to all touristic and scientific ships that are in transit within the Antarctic Peninsula.

 Both nations are highly involved in UN peacekeeping missions.
 UNFICYP in Cyprus was a precedent where Chilean troops are embedded in the Argentine contingent.
 They played a key role together at MINUSTAH in Haiti(Video Haiti) and in 2005 they began the formation of a joint force for future United Nations mandates.
 Named Cruz del Sur (Crux), the new force began assembly in 2008 with headquarters alternately on each country every year.

 In 2005, while the Argentine Navy school ship ARA Libertad was under overhaul, Argentine cadets were invited to complete their graduation on the Chilean Navy school ship Esmeralda and in another gesture of confidence, on 24 June 2007, a Gendarmeria Nacional Argentina (Border Guard) patrol was given permission to enter Chile to rescue tourists after their bus became trapped in snow.